fastlane/docs/docs/includes/installing-fastlane.md

 _fastlane_ can be installed multiple ways.
-The preferred method is with _Bundler_. _fastlane_ can also get installed directly through with Homebrew (if on macOS).
-Technically, you can use macOS's system Ruby but it's not recommended unless you are experienced Ruby developer.
+The preferred method is with [_Bundler_](https://bundler.io). _fastlane_ can also be installed directly through with Homebrew (if on macOS).
+Technically, you can use macOS's system Ruby but it's not recommended unless you are a experienced Ruby developer.

 #### Managed Ruby environment + Bundler (macOS/Linux/Windows)